axelpale/yamdog/API.md

 - config
   - object with properties
     - entry
       - string, an absolute directory or file path.
-The location of the module to document.
+The location of the module to be documented.
+All relative require and import statements like `var lib = require('./lib')` are followed in the order they occur in the code.
+Absolute or named imports like `var _ = require('lodash')` and `import baz from 'foo/bar'` are skipped.
     - output
       - string, an absolute path to the target file to generate.
 For example '/home/xeli/projects/yadog/API.md'.
     - name
       - string, the module name.
-The module name acts as the signature to look for comment blocks that are to be included to the documentation.
+The module name acts as an earmark signature to look for in comment blocks to include them to the documentation.
+The name does not need to match the real package name but it must match the signature used in the comments.
     - title
       - optional string, the document title and main heading.
     - intro